rgcgithub/regenie/docs/docs/overview.md

 is ~60x faster than the exact Firth correction
 (see the option `--firth`).

+The p-value reported in **regenie** is based on a likelihood ratio test (LRT), and we use the Hessian of the log-likelihood without the penalty term to estimate the standard error (SE).
+This may cause an issue in meta-analyses with rare variants, as the effect size estimate and SE may not match with the LRT p-value.
+Hence, we added an option `--firth-se` to report a SE computed instead from the effect size estimate and the LRT p-value.

 ##### Saddle point approxiation (SPA) test

 The SPA test approximates the null distribution of the test statistic